Mthoko7493/AP1_PROG/README.md

 [Insert screenshot of your successful green GitHub Actions build here before submission.]

 The GitHub Actions workflow (.github/workflows/) validates that the /docs folder exists and contains the required planning files.
+Video Presentation

+[Insert unlisted YouTube link here.]

+The video walks through the planning documents, explains the ERD design decisions and endpoint plan choices, and runs the SQL script live in SSMS.